carpentries/committees/.github/ISSUE_TEMPLATE/committee-proposal.md

 2. Please provide a short paragraph outlining the context (i.e. the problem statement) of the committee.

 3. What is the purpose (i.e. aims and objectives) of the committee?

+4. Who is collaborating on this proposal (if known)?